Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Introduction

-We validate the method across datasets of increasing geometric and semantic complexity: synthetic Gaussian mixtures (where ground truth geometry is known), handwritten digits (MNIST), and natural face images encoded by a pretrained autoencoder.
-Across all settings, MUSIC generates coherent semantic flows, preserves local identity where appropriate, and enables controlled transformations specified by prototype clusters or user–selected anchors.
-The contributions of this paper are therefore twofold: (i) showing that classical SOM activations admit exact inversion through distance geometry, and (ii) introducing a principled update rule that turns the SOM into a geometry–aware engine for semantic latent–space interpolation.
+The contributions of this paper are therefore twofold: (i)~showing that classical SOM activations admit exact inversion through distance geometry, and (ii)~introducing a principled update rule that turns the SOM into a geometry--aware engine for semantic latent--space navigation.

-\section{Inverting Self–Organizing Maps}
+\section{Inverting Self--Organizing Maps}